 You can make compost in two ways, at home or industrially.
 Industrial composting is managed by your waste management company and it’s super easy.
-All you have to do is put your organic food waste into the correct bin (in Ireland that’s the brown one).
-Your food scraps will be collected and brought to a composting facility where it is turned into compost that will eventually be used by farmers, landscapers, and anyone who wants to grow more plants.
+All you have to do is put your organic waste into the correct bin (in Ireland that’s the brown one).
+Your food scraps will be collected and brought to a composting facility where it is turned into compost that will eventually be used mainly for agricultural purposes.

 It is a little bit more work but anyone with a bit of extra space can make their own compost in their back garden.
 All you need is a compost bin and you are ready to go.

 Our Compostable Granola Pouches and sprouts/bites tubs are made from plant based material.
 Think of it like the peel of an orange.
 It protects the food inside, and when it’s no longer needed it goes back to the earth, once disposed of though the industrial composting system.